-In 2005, croplands covered an area of roughly $14 \cdot 10^6 \text{km}^2$ (see supplementary material Fig. S1) (Hurtt et al., 2011).
-This corresponds to about 9 % of the global land surface and to 23 % of the potentially cultivable land (Fig. S1)(IIASA and FAO, 2012).
+In 2005, croplands covered an area of roughly 14 ·106km2 (see supplementary material Fig. S1) (Hurtt et al., 2011).
+This corresponds to about 9% of the global land surface and to 23% of the potentially cultivable land (Fig. S1)(IIASA and FAO, 2012).
 Our results show that, for some arid regions, especially in Northern Africa, the Middle East as well as South and Central Asia, it may be impossible to maintain the current cropland area (see below).
-However, on the global scale, these potential losses can be more than compensated by an expansion of croplands, especially in Sub-Saharan Africa, South America and in higher northern latitudes.
-In the simulations, the cropland area can be tripled to roughly $38 - 42 \cdot 10^6 \text{km}^2$ , and almost three quarters of all cultivable land can be farmed by the beginning of the next century (Fig. 3a, Tab.
-1).
-This expansion would require converting areas into croplands regardless of their present function in the Earth system, including those whose cultivation is highly debatable with respect to biodiversity and terrestrial carbon stores, e.g. the Amazon rainforest.
-There is no consensus on the extent of protected areas required to maintain the planet's ecological stability and consequently also no consensus on the area that, from an ecosystem perspective, could be transformed into croplands.
-Merely omitting areas presently placed under protection (Juffe-Bignoli et al., 2014; UN, 2016) and those covered by tropical forests from the analysis already reduces the cultivated area in 2100 by roughly 15% (Sec.
-4 and Fig. S2).
-However, it is most likely that ensuring Earth's habitability will require the protection of a much larger fraction of the land surface (Sec.
-3).
+However, on the global scale, these potential losses can be more than compensated by an expansion of croplands, especially in Sub-Saharan Africa, South America and in higher a

 Table 1.
 Experimental overview The table provides an overview over the simulations performed in the context of the present study.
-The upper part shows the most important characteristics of the simulations' setup, specifying the crop management scheme, i.e. the expansion and decline of cultivated areas and the irrigation scheme, the representative concentration pathways (RCP) to which the green house gas (GHG) forcing corresponds, and which CO2 concentration was used in the model's vegetation scheme.
-The lower part summarizes the most important results, namely the simulated global extent of cultivated areas and the corresponding supportable population size (Khum)in the year 2100.
+The upper part shows the most important characteristics of the simulations' setup, specifying the crop management scheme, i.e. the expansion and decline of cultivated areas and the irrigation scheme, the representative concentration pathways (RCP) to which the green house gas (GHG) forcing corresponds, and which CO_2 concentration was used in the model's vegetation scheme.
+The lower part summarizes the most important results, namely the global extent of cultivated areas and the simulated sustainable population size (K{hum}) in the year 2100.